blankoworld/makefly/doc/DEV.README.md

 ## Plan - Working Intro

-  * explain db dir and src dir
-  * explain how works git repositories:
-    * 3 hosts (gitorious, github and git.dossmann.net)
-    * some branches (master, comments, weblog)
   * how is made Makefile
   * how templates work?
-  * langage variables
   * makefly.rc: give some tips that permits to change some other variable, as programs, etc.
-  * Dev's best practices:
-    * if add a variable for TEMPLATE, add translation in lang directory, complete documentation
-    * if encount a problem and solve it: give solution into doc/KNOWN\_ISSUES.md file
-    * if a problem is not solved: create an issue on github for other developers to know it and resolve it if possible
-    * if a fix is down or a new functionalities is available, don't forget to add a line into Changelog file
   * Explain which tools exists: populate\_makefly, install, etc.

 ## Introduction